particle-iot/docs/firmware/firmware.md

 ##### @FW_VER@0.6.0if
 **Note:** You must update your Electron to (v0.5.3, v0.5.3-rc.2, or v0.5.3-rc.3) first before attempting to use OTA or YModem transfer to update to v0.6.0.
 If you use DFU over USB, you can update to v0.6.0 directly, but make sure you have installed v1.18.0 of the CLI first.
 ##### @FW_VER@0.6.0endif

+**Note:** As a Product in the Console, when flashing a >= 0.6.0 user app, Electrons can now Safe Mode Heal from < 0.5.3 to >= 0.6.0 firmware.
+This will consume about 500KB of data as it has to transfer two 0.5.3 system parts and three >= 0.6.0 system parts.
+Devices will not automatically update system firmware if not added as a Product in Console.

 **Note**: You must download system binaries to a local directory on your machine for this to work.
 Binaries are attached to the bottom of the [Github Release Notes](#github-release-notes).